Traffic signal removal at West 20th Avenue and Oak Street

 I live near this intersection and use it multiple times every day.
 I agree that the traffic light is not necessary, but putting in a 3 way stop sign would really make a mess of traffic on 20th Avenue.
 I don't think it is necessary to make every single car come to a complete stop on 20th Avenue.

-Courtney asked 11 months ago
+Courtney asked over 1 year ago

 Courtney -- Thanks for your interest in this project.
 We wanted to let you know that traffic on West 20th Avenue will have the right of way, and only traffic on Oak Street will have a stop sign.
 Even during the phase involving the flash operation, only traffic on Oak Street will face a flashing red light.
 On 20th, traffic will see a flashing yellow light, which indicates to proceed with caution.